College of Engineering

 The computer science curriculum involves an in-depth study of computer science fundamentals and practice, including programming concepts and languages, software engineering, operating systems and computer architecture.

-The Interactive Entertainment concentration prepares you for technical-oriented careers relating to computer graphics, digital animation, video games and interactive experiences.
+The Computing for Interactive Arts concentration prepares you for technical-oriented careers relating to computer graphics, digital animation, video games and interactive experiences.

 Other Areas of Concentration